robipozzi/windfire-security/README.md

 With these default values, once the container is running, Keycloak Admin Console will be available at **http://localhost:8081/admin**.

 #### Test Keycloak functioning
-A convenient script **[testKeycloak.sh](keycloak/test/testKeycloak.sh)** is provided to run a simple curl command to authenticate with Keycloak and see if everything is setup and works fine.
+A convenient script **[testKeycloak.sh](keycloak/test/testKeycloak.sh)** is provided to run a simple curl command to authenticate with Keycloak and get back the authentication token to verify everything is setup and works fine.

-The script allows to select whether SSL on Keycloak server is enabled or not
+The script allows to select whether TLS on Keycloak server is enabled or not

 ![](img/Select_test.png)

+When running the test against a TLS enabled Keycloak server, in case a self signed certificate is used, I just disabled the certificate verification in curl, setting the *-k* option.